s4ke/flixbus-wlan-tools/README.md

 Note #2: I didn't develop the macspoofer or devmanview so these obviously don't fall under the MIT license, but I still am not responsible for any damage these might have caused, nor are the respective developers of these tools.

+## REQUIREMENTS

+- Admin rights
+- a SSH server that can be reached from inside the Flixbus WLAN

 ## SETUP

 1. Install Cygwin and add it to your path